Weak Lensing Measurements in Simulations of Radio Images

 When creating the simulated galaxies from the starter set, the models are randomly rotated and/or inverted to eradicate any remaining signature of gravitational lensing.
 We also note that the starter set represents a large but ultimately limited sample of galaxy morphologies.
 This is alleviated by introducing small random perturbations to the shapelet models (see \citealp{2004MNRAS.348..214M} \& \citealp{2012arXiv1211.0966R} for details).

-Using this prescription, a suite of 100 images of size $1024\times 1024$ pixels with a pixel scale of $0.05^{\prime\prime}$ were created.
+\corr{Using this prescription, a suite of 100 images of size $1024\times 1024$ pixels with a pixel scale of $0.05^{\prime\prime}$ were created.
 We have constructed these images such that all the sources (galaxies and point sources) were at a constant flux.
-Galaxies have been assigned the same flux, as the process of calibration should in principle remove all brighter galaxies in a radio image.
-The brighter galaxies furthermore will be present in smaller numbers per square arcmin, and hence produce less side lobe noise.
-Therefore it is the galaxies which are at the sensitivity limit of the survey which will dominate the side lobe contribution to the image.
-We could have produced a simulation with a luminosity function, but this is unknown at the faintest magnitude limits, so the approximation we have made should suffice.
+We explicitly assume that we are able to perfectly calibrate and remove the brighter sources from the data.
+The bright sources will be fewer in number than the far more numerous faint galaxies, which will be the most useful from a weak lensing perspective.
+The assumption or perfect bright source calibration could be potentially limiting for future weak leaning studies as the bright sources will dominate the side lobe contribution, however we con side assessing this contribution to the shape measurement analysis to be outside the scoot of this initial work.}

 We also inspected the relationship between the $\beta$ values of the simulated galaxies, derived from GEMS, and the $\beta$ parameters that were derived from the shapelet modelling of the actual radio sources in \citet{2010MNRAS.401.2572P}.
 It was found that the distribution of the $\beta$ parameters from the best-fitting shapelet models of the GEMS data had a systematically lower value $(\textrm{shift of } 0.185^{\prime\prime})$ than the radio shapelet models from \citet{2010MNRAS.401.2572P} ($\langle\beta\rangle\simeq0.3^{\prime\prime}$ for the silver catalogue in that work).
 To make the simulations a more realistic representation of radio data we therefore add 0.185$^{\prime\prime}$ to the $\beta$ scale parameter for our galaxy models; these then provide a close match to the distribution of the derived $\beta$ values from \citet{2010MNRAS.401.2572P}.